velomovies/performance-matters-server-side/README.md

 }
 ```

-## Enhencement
+## Enhancement

-The enhencements I did exsisted out of a few things.
+The enhancements I did exsisted out of a few things.
 Below you can see the results I had with screenshots of the audits I did

 With browserify I tried to make an even better and faster javascript file.
 With the code used below the javascript is bundled automatically.
 Browserify uses all requires in the main js and bundles them in one file. running `npm run start` starts bundeling the code
 ```json